AlexanderAdelAU/TMS99105-SBC/README.md

 ;=================================================
 	SEG  0
 	MESG	@GREETM		;ASSUME DEFAULT IS SEGMENT 0
-	LI 	R9,0100H	;FAR CALLS ARE TO SEGMENT 1
-	SETSREG
-	CALL_FAR @MOD1		;CALLS WILL BE MADE TO SEGMENT 1
-	CALL_FAR @MOD2		;
+	LI 	R9,0100H	;FAR CALLS ARE TO SEGMENT 1 FROM SEGMENT 0 CALL_FAR @MOD1		;CALLS WILL BE MADE TO SEGMENT 1 CALL_FAR @MOD2		;
 	LDS			;REGISTER IS SET SO PSEL WILL TOGGLE PAGE